nikhil-katiyar/Air-Canvas-Using-Open-CV/README.md

 increases

 ## Working
+Here Colour Detection and tracking is used in order to achieve the objective.
+The colour marker in detected and a mask is produced.
+It includes the further steps of morphological operations on the mask produced which are Erosion and Dilation.
+Erosion reduces the impurities present in the mask and dilation further restores the eroded main mask.
 The air canvas Detects blue colour in the camera frame and whichever object is detected, that object becomes pen/stylus to draw the objects.(Caution- We should not have any other blue colour object in camera frame background for air canvas to